-The University of the South’s common book this year, Ta-Nehisi Coates’s Between the World and Me, provides a unique experience for Sewanee’s newest students, as well as faculty, staff, and community members, to engage in dialogue and discussion.
-The community is invited to a talk related to the book given by Terrell Strayhorn, director of the Center for Higher Education Enterprise at the Ohio State University.
+The University of the South’s common book this year for new college students, Ta-Nehisi Coates’s Between the World and Me, provides a unique experience for Sewanee’s newest students, as well as faculty, staff, and community members, to engage in dialogue and discussion.
+Terrell Strayhorn, director of the Center for Higher Education Enterprise at the Ohio State University, will give a talk related to the book at 4:30 p.m.
+Wednesday, Sept.
+14, in Guerry Auditorium.
+The community is invited.

 Written as a letter to Coates’s teen-aged son, Between the World and Me speaks to young black people at this moment in U.S. history and raises important questions about how to come to grips with their place in the world.
 Writing in the New York Times, Michelle Alexander said, “Whether you agree or disagree, one of the great joys of reading Ta-Nehisi Coates is being challenged in ways you didn’t expect or imagine.”